powerbuoy/sleek-cleanup/README.md

-# Sleek Cleanup

-Cleans up a bunch of unnecessary WordPress stuff like inline emoji code, ludicrous gallery markup and more.
+Cleans up a bunch of unnecessary WordPress stuff like inline emoji code, gallery markup and more.